 Fine jewelry is made with valuable metal such as gold and platinum and is set with natural, precious gemstones.
 Funnily enough cultured pearls are considered a “gemstone.”
+They are in the organic category.
 Therefore they are part of the fine jewelry category.

 Basically, costume jewelry can be made of any almost any material—including plastic.
 Manufacturers typically copy more expensive fine jewelry by substituting the expensive materials for less expensive ones.
 Often the pieces are highly stylized and fashionable.
 Many costume pieces, are quite artful and attractive and command high prices.